LCAs: Measuring environmental impact of micromobility

 According to NUMO Guidebook’s recommendations for cities, Bolt LCAs cover all life-cycle stages and include spare parts, which may increase the outcome by about 20%, as spare parts account for around 10 g CO2eq/pkm.

-Transport of manufactured micromobility vehicle (including spare parts)
+Raw material extraction (including for spare parts) Transport of raw materials and intermediate manufacturing goods Manufacturing Transport of manufactured micromobility vehicle (including spare parts)

-Maintenance and repair (including spare parts)
+Micromobility vehicle use Maintenance and repair (including spare parts) Servicing

-Transport to a recycling plant
+Dismantling and deconstruction Transport to a recycling plant Waste processing

 So far, we’ve taken several steps to align our methodology with the best practices highlighted by NUMO.